Keele Computing expert’s sequence analysis report could inform coronavirus-related research

 Integrative approaches like this can play a key role in understanding the effect of mutations in the virus’ ability to cause infection.

-Dr Misirli, from the School of Computing and Mathematics said: “Computational analyses have much to offer in the fight against Covid-19.
+Dr Misirli, from the School of Computer Science and Mathematics said: “Computational analyses have much to offer in the fight against Covid-19.
 As the SARS-CoV-2 virus mutates and continues to affect the world, it may be important to link existing information related to Covid-19 and other coronaviruses that caused pandemics in previous years.

 “This report has been designed as a tutorial to show how DNA sequence level analysis can be extended to understand the virus phenotype that is caused by mutations.
 Fully automated computational workflows can be integrated with such comparative analyses in the future to predict key information in a time- and cost-effective manner.”